lachlanc/py-ardx/public/content/exercises/ex2.md

 <a id="extending"></a>
 ## Extending the Code

-### Disabling code using comments
-At the end of the program you will see two lines commented out (the `//` at the front of the lines disables those lines).
-These represent an alternative behaviour (all LEDs turn on once and then off).
-Uncomment these lines and comment out the final two lines of the program using `//` to switch the behaviour of the program.

 ### Extra animations
 Bored of the default animation?
 Try modifying the timing of the `oneAfterAnother` function, or write your own animation function.